Customer segmentation and personalization go hand in hand for marketers and other technology users charged with engaging

 With that cleared up, here are some hyper-specific customer segmentation examples (and we mean really specific — the best segments are) you can build in BlueConic in minutes, not hours or days.

 Example #1: Online retailer trying to reengage shoppers

 With a customer data platform like ours, though, an e-tailer facing this problem could identify segments who left one or more items in their carts over a given period and develop a reengagement plan to entice individuals to complete purchasing a product.

 Types of customer segmentation models this brand could build:

 - Basic: Potential customers who added a specific product to their carts without purchasing

 - Intermediate: Potential customers who added a specific product to their carts in the last 7 days without purchasing

 - Advanced: Potential customers from a particular city or state who added a specific product to their carts in the last 7 days without purchasing and have visited 5 or more website pages

 Example #2: News publication focused on subscriptions

 Many publications today are (rightfully) focused on building revenue through digital subscriptions.
 After all, ads can only help so much these days.
 Embracing other revenue models is now a must.

 A newspaper or magazine with intent on growing their bottom line through subscriptions could define segments of customers who have the potential to churn (i.e., not renew their subscriptions).

-A few specific customer segmentation models this company could build:
+A few specific market-based segmentation models this company could build:

 - Basic: Paying subscribers whose subscriptions will end in the next 30 days

 - Intermediate: Paying subscribers whose subscriptions will end in the next 30 days and have visited your website at least 10 times

 - Advanced: Paying subscribers whose subscriptions will end in the next 30 days and have visited your website at least 10 times in the past 7 days and landed on a “renew” landing page